 When we say thick, we’re talking about 1/2 inch of juicy, tender pork belly.
 Del Frisco’s also known for their extensive wine list so pairing this with a nice wine gives you a well-balanced bacon dish.
 You may even be doubling down if you’re doing a keto diet!

-There are lots a great, off the beaten path bars and restaurants known for their bacon Old-fashioned cocktail, but we chose Lazydog because they seem to like putting a little fun in their step.
+There are lots of great, off-the-beaten-path bars and restaurants known for their bacon Old-fashioned cocktail, but we chose Lazydog because they seem to like putting a little fun in their step.
 We’re always on board with that.

 Bacon in a cocktail is quirky in itself, and at the Lazy Dog, the dinners echo this quirk – they are served in TV dinner trays.
 AKA the American Bento Box.